Texas-Analyst/Understanding-TS/README.md

 ## tsconfig.json

-This file contain all of the environmental variable parameters and seting used to configure/control the project envirnoment.
+This file contain all of the environmental variables, parameters and setings used to configure/control the project envirnoment.
 In particular the locations of the project root directory, base url used for relative addressing,  the source files and the output destination